FlorisE/rospit2/README.md

 * Source your ROS 2 installation, e.g. `source /opt/ros/foxy/setup.bash`.
 * Run `colcon build` in the workspace.
 * Source the workspace, e.g. `source install/local_setup.bash`.
-* Run the turtlesim example using `ros2 run rospit2 session --ros-args -p path:=src/rospit2/examples/turtlesim_session.xml`.
+* Run the turtlesim example using `ros2 run rospit2 suite --ros-args -p path:=src/rospit2/examples/move_turtlesim_embedded_parameters.xml`.
 * Turtlesim should start automatically, the turtle should move, meanwhile the movement will be verified by ROSPIT.
 Afterwards turtlesim will automatically be closed.

+You can find the following variants of move_turtlesim:
+* `move_turtlesim_no_invariants_no_parameters.xml`: Moves the turtlesim using position and velocity hardcoded in the test suite, does not check for invariants.
+* `move_turtlesim_no_parameters.xml`: Moves the turtlesim using position and velocity hardcoded in the test suite, while checking for invariants.
+* `move_turtlesim_embedded_parameters.xml`: Moves the turtlesim using position and velocity specified as parameters within the test suite, while checking for invariants.
+* `move_turtlesim_requiring_parameters.xml`: Moves the turtlesim according to parameters that should be supplied to the test suite by using sessions and episodes.
+* `move_turtlesim_using_parameters_file.xml`: Moves the turtlesim according to parameters specified in a parameters file (in this case using `move_turtlesim_parameters.xml`).
+* `move_turtlesim_session.xml`: Moves the turtlesim using a session, relies on the `move_turtlesim_requiring_parameters.xml` test suite.

 A more complex example using a CRANE X7 robot arm can be found in [this repository](https://github.com/FlorisE/crane_pnp_pits/).
 The example has not been ported to ROS 2 yet.